 Alternatives to Tizanidine

 If you need medication to reduce muscle spasms, there are many options on the market.
 Your doctor will help you decide the best option for you based on your medical history, types of spasms, allergies, current medications, etc. Some common alternatives are Zanaflex, Soma, Valium, and Flexeril.
 These medications are all used for different purposes and help with muscle spasms in different ways.
 Some of them work directly on the muscle fibers, while others are like Tizanidine and work on the nervous system instead.

-If you become addicted to Tizanidine and need help, contact your doctor or a facility that can help you wean off and manage withdrawal symptoms.
+If you become addicted to Tizanidine and need help, contact your doctor or a detox center near you that can help you wean off and manage withdrawal symptoms.
 It’s important to only use Tizanidine as directed and to use caution when pairing it with other medications.
 Let your doctor know about every medicine or herbal product you are taking when you start on Tizanidine.
 This will help them decide between tablet and capsule and the best dosing.